 - Meiguoren: Meiguoren (pronounced "may-gwah-rin") is the correct term for American.
 Relax; mei means beautiful!

-- Lao Dongxi: Fortunately not common and obviously derogatory, lao dongxi (pronounced "laaw-dong-shee") means "silly old fool."
+- Lao Dongxi: Fortunately not common, lao dongxi (pronounced "laaw-dong-shee") means "silly old fool" and is obviously derogatory.

 - Gwai Lo: Gwai lo — with several variations — is a Cantonese word heard more often in Hong Kong or Southern China.
 The word translates loosely to "foreign devil" or "ghost man."
 Although the origins were derogatory and negative, the word is often used informally to describe foreign visitors with light skin.